previder/kubernetes-demo/03_ssl.md

 job.batch/ingress-nginx-admission-patch created
 ```

-After installing the controller, wait until all pods have the "Running" state.
+After installing the controller, wait until all pods have the `Running` state.
 Check out your services also, there should be an ingress-nginx NodePort service available.
+There will be 2 pods with the `Completed` state, those are one-time running pods and have completed successfully.
 ```shell
 kubectl -n ingress-nginx get pods kubectl -n ingress-nginx get svc
 ```
 As you have maybe seen, Kubernetes randomly assigned a node port to the service.
 We want to change it to your assigned port.
 Using the following command, you will update your ingress-nginx service `https` port to port `32000`.
+The http port will not be used in this module, but can be used in production for SSL forwarding or automatic ACME validations.
 ```shell
 kubectl patch svc -n ingress-nginx ingress-nginx-controller --type='json' -p='[{"op": "replace", "path": "/spec/ports/1/nodePort", "value": 32000}]'
 ```